ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 # Strava GPX Data Analysis

+I started cycling with a foldable bike end of January 2020 and I felt in love with cycling.
+From March to May we were under lock down, after that I upgraded my bike to a Gravel bike.
+It was nice time with my new bike and I’ve completed “3700km” so far 🎉🎉 looking forward to ride more! 🚴🏻🚴🏻

-I love cycling, I have just started one year ago and recorded all my rides via [Strava](www.strava.com).
+I have just started one year ago and recorded all my rides via [Strava](www.strava.com).
 After practicing outside with nice weather, for cold weather I setup a pain-cave at my home for virtual rides on [Zwift](www.zwift.com).

 This repo shows how to analyze your Strava data and visualize it on Jupyter Notebook.
 There's another aim for this project to predict workout days and distance as a workout companion.